Services for International Students

 There are two types of appointments: (1) regular 30-minute appointments that will give students time to discuss more complex situations; and (2) five- to ten-minute drop-in appointments for quick questions.
 It is a good idea to schedule regular 30-minute appointments, but the International Student Advisor is always there to help you.
 You just need to ask for help.
 Drop-ins, however, are on a first-come, first-served basis.
 The Office of the International Student Advisor is located at Fine Arts building room 208 and is open from 8:00 a.m. to 12:30 p.m. and from 1:30 p.m. to 5:00 p.m. on weekdays (Summer hours: 7:00 a.m. to 5:30 p.m.
 Monday through Thursday).

 It refers to the visa status given to an international applicant who wishes to enter the U.S. temporarily and solely for the purpose of study.

 The Certificate of Eligibility for non-immigrant student status for academic and language students is commonly referred to as the Form I-20.
 Students must sign in item #11 on pages 1 and 3 of the form I-20.
 On the initial entry, the admitting immigration official retains the School Copy (page 1-2).

 I-94 (Arrival/Departure record)

-Students may work on-campus without prior approval from the INS, provided they are enrolled full-time.
+Students may work on-campus without prior approval from the USCIS, provided they are enrolled full-time.
 On-campus work is limited to 15 hours per week while school is in session.

 Curricular Practical Training